This post may contain affiliate links. Please read our disclosure policy.

 - Add onions & liquid: Add onions, broth, wine, and seasonings.
 Bake in the oven for 2 hours.

-- Add veggies: Add vegetables and cook until the roast and veggies are tender.
+- Add vegetables: Add vegetables and cook until the roast and vegetables are tender.

 - Make gravy: Separate the fat from the drippings and prepare the gravy according to the recipe directions.

-- Check for doneness: For this type of cooking method, skip the thermometer and use a fork to check the roast; it should be very, have very little resistance, and come apart easily.
+For this recipe (which uses the technique of braising), skip the thermometer and go by feel.
+Insert a fork into the roast and twist it slightly—it should be very tender, have very little resistance, and come apart easily.

-If the meat isn’t fork tender, cover it and cook for 20 to 30 minutes longer and then check it again.
+If the meat isn’t fork-tender, cover it and cook for 20 to 30 minutes longer, then check it again.

 – Cook a 3 lb. roast for a total of 3-3.5 hours